pop-arthur/sales_automation_pipeline/README.md

 <!-- ROADMAP -->
 ## Roadmap

 - [ ] Q1.
-Goal: Defining the main idea and creqte a layout for the customer
+Goal: Defining the main idea and create a layout for the customer
     - [ ] First customer meeting, discussion of the ideas
     - [ ] Creating Figma layout
     - [ ] HTML/CSS design